jt-github/BIO-410-Final-Project/README.md

 4. A Results section that contains the phylogenetic tree (not the alignment), a statement of the answer to the question, and a brief explanation why.

 ## Background
 The data consists of six samples from the organism XXXX.
-This organism is a XXXX, which XXXX (XXCitation).
+This organism is a Zaire ebolavirus, which XXXX ([NIH Reference](https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi?id=186538)).

 ## Purpose
 The purpose of this project is to create a phylogenetic tree from six samples of XXX in order to determine the evolutionary relationship between the samples.